sgomezsal/typ2anki/examples/main.typ

   ],
 )

-#custom_card(
+#custom-card(
   id: "20241226123512",
-  Q: "How is a conclusion derived from labeled premises in this rule structure?",
+  q: "How is a conclusion derived from labeled premises in this rule structure?",
-  A: [
+  a: [
     #let tree = rule(
       label: [Label],
       name: [Rule name],